 In December he finally possessed Nagini and went after it himself*.

 *Or something of that nature.
-If he was able to possess the snake without ill effects, it suggests that the failure of his attempt to possess Harry at the end of the year was either due Lily’s remaining protection on her son, or to some damage sustained at Godric’s Hollow by the fragment.
+If he was able to possess the snake without ill effects, it suggests that the failure of his attempt to possess Harry at the end of the year was either due Lily’s remaining protection on her son, or to some damage sustained at Godric’s Hollow by the fragment itself.

 On the face of it, it seems completely brain-dead to send a dirty great snake into the Ministry rather than to take Polyjuice and go in himself, but it probably would have worked, if Arthur Weasley hadn’t got in the way.